-Bypassing the investment platforms and going straight to a provider like Triodos Bank is simpler when it comes to fees as you just have the initial, annual service and ongoing charges to account for.
-They are 0.5 per cent, 0.4 per cent, and 1.27 per cent respectively for the Triodos Sustainable Pioneer Fund.
+Bypassing the investment platforms and going straight to a provider like Triodos Bank is simpler when it comes to fees as you just have the annual service and ongoing charges to account for.
+They are 0.4 per cent, and 1.29 per cent respectively for the Triodos Sustainable Pioneer Fund (as at September 2020).